Staff & Partners Senior Fellow & Principal Facilitator

 Joseph came early to sustainability through his interest in systems thinking and steady-state economics cultivated as an interdisciplinary studies student at the University of the Pacific, in Stockton, California (BA in Liberal Arts with Honors).
 Living in Stockton placed him in the heart of California Delta agriculture and left an indelible impression of the bounties and the risks of the current food system.

-Joseph is co-founder of the Academy of Systems Change, a 10-year initiative to enable leaders, communities and networks in critical systems to catalyze and facilitate societal, environmental and economic well-being on a scale that matters.
-The Academy convenes leaders to help lay a foundation of shared learnings to accelerate the growth of healthy social, economic and human systems.
+Joseph is co-founder of the Academy for Systems Change, a 10-year initiative to enable leaders, communities and networks in critical systems to catalyze and facilitate societal, environmental and economic well-being on a scale that matters.
+He is a fellow of the Leadership Institute for Economy and Ecology and board member of Daily Acts, a Petaluma-based organized focused on buidling resilent communities.